AmitUCSB/Automatic-License-Plate-Recognition/README.md

 # Automatic License Plate Recognition — YOLOv8 + EasyOCR

-Real-time license plate detection, tracking, and OCR using **Ultralytics YOLOv8** for object detection and **EasyOCR** for reading plate text.
+Real-time license plate detection, tracking, and text scanning using **Ultralytics YOLOv8** for object detection and **Google Gemini** for reading plate text.
 Works with a webcam, video files, or image folders.
 Outputs cropped plates and a CSV of recognized text with confidences.

 > Repo layout includes `src/`, `data/`, `runs/detect/`, `requirements.txt`, and a YOLO weight file `yolov8n.pt`.
 See GitHub file list for details.